Ondel-ondel: Modern custom

 After the independence of Indonesia, the function of ondel-ondel was shifted from a protective spirit figure into an iconic figure of entertainment.
 Governor of Jakarta Ali Sadikin (1966-1977), in an attempt to introduce a modern Jakarta, decided to modernize the ondel-ondel by removing some of the gruesome elements and making them more friendly-looking.
 Around this period, ondel-ondel was made a mascot of Jakarta and was always included in celebratory events such as the inauguration of new buildings, welcoming guests of honor, or attending a wedding ceremony.
 Ondel-ondel performance is then always accompanied by Betawi music such as tanjidor or gambang kromong.

 The figure

-Ondel-ondel street performance at Jalan Cempaka Putih Tengah 22A, Central Jakarta, Indonesia.
-Ondel-ondel street performance usually travelling the streets of Jakarta kampungs (urban villages), and asking money contribution from audiences and passer by.
-The ondel-ondel is a large bamboo-wooden puppet-mask of Betawi couple; male and female ondel-ondel dancing accompanied with Gambang Kromong, Betawi traditional music consist of drums, gongs, and rebab (lute).
-The song plays here is traditional Betawi song "Sirih Kuning".
+Ondel-ondel performance at Jalan Cempaka Putih Tengah 22A, Central Jakarta, Indonesia.
+The song playing here is the traditional Betawi song "Sirih Kuning".

 Ondel-ondel is a hollow figure about 2.5 meters tall and dressed in brightly colored garments which consist of shoulder belts (kain selempang dada).
 The head of ondel-ondel is typically made of wood.
 Ondel-ondel wears a headdress known as kembang kelape (coconut's flower) which is made from dried coconut leaves that have been shredded lengthways and are wrapped with colorful paper.
 Ondel-ondel are always showcased in pairs of male and female.
 The male puppet traditionally has its face painted red, while the female is painted white.
 The body of ondel-ondel is constructed of bamboo which is relatively light and is lifted by one person from the inside of the puppet.